PIA Executive Committee:

 He serves as a grant reviewer for the National Institutes of Health, the Veterans Administration, the Michael J Fox Foundation, the Bright Focus Foundation, and the American Federation for Aging Research.
 He serves on advisory boards for academic research groups and pharmaceutical companies.

-Programs Chair: Mark Bondi, PhD
+Vice Chair: Mark Bondi, PhD

 Mark Bondi received his PhD in clinical psychology and neuropsychology in 1991 from the University of Arizona.
 He completed his internship and postdoctoral fellowship training at UC San Diego and joined the faculty in 1994.
 He is currently Professor of Psychiatry at UC San Diego and Director of the Neuropsychological Assessment Unit at the VA San Diego Healthcare System.
 He has served on several elected boards of the American Psychological Association, the Board of Directors of the American Board of Clinical Neuropsychology, and Board of Governors of the International Neuropsychological Society.
 Since 1998 he has been board certified in Clinical Neuropsychology by the American Board of Professional Psychology.
 Since 1991 he has received continuous funding from NIH, VA, Alzheimer's Association and private foundation grants, a Mid-Career Investigator Award in Patient-Oriented Research from NIA, and sponsored 18 NIH and VA career development awards of his current and former trainees.
 His research centers on the cognitive and brain changes of individuals at risk for dementia, and he has published more than 195 articles, books, and book chapters.
 He serves on the editorial boards of several journals, including the Journal of the International Neuropsychological Society, Neuropsychology, and as an Associate Editor of the Journal of Alzheimer's Disease.
 He is a Fellow of the American Psychological Association and National Academy of Neuropsychology, and former President of the Society for Clinical Neuropsychology (Division 40 of APA).

-Programs Chair (Elect): Mathew Summers, PhD
+Programs Chair: Mathew Summers, PhD

 Mathew Summers is a tenured Associate Professor of Psychology at the University of the Sunshine Coast, having previously held positions of Associate Professor of Neuropsychology and Mental Health at the Sunshine Coast Mind and Neuroscience – Thompson Institute and as Senior Research Fellow with the Wicking Dementia Research and Education Centre at the University of Tasmania.
 A/Prof Summers leads research in dementia and aging an is co-project lead of the Tasmanian Healthy Brain Project, an NHMRC funded project (2011-2020) and is principal investigator on a European Commission HORIZON-2020 consortium and NHMRC funded project, My Active and Healthy Aging (2016-2020).
 A/Prof Summers has led research to enhance the accuracy pre-dementia (mild cognitive impairment) diagnosis, examine the efficacy of non-pharmacological treatments for age related cognitive decline, and a multi-centre pharmacological trial to enhance cognitive function in Down Syndrome.
 A/Prof Summers has received in excess of AU$10 million in research funding and has more than 140 publications including 60 international peer-reviewed scientific papers.
 He has over 20 years of clinical practice as a Clinical Neuropsychologist and is a Fellow of the APS College of Clinical Neuropsychologists and member of the International Neuropsychological Society.
 A/Prof Summers has provided expert evidence as a neuropsychologist to the Federal Court of Australia, Supreme Court of Tasmania, Family Court of Australia, and Magistrates Court of Tasmania.

-Communications Chair (Elect): Roos Jutten, PhD
+Communications Chair: Roos Jutten, PhD

 Roos Jutten is a neuropsychologist at the Alzheimer Center Amsterdam (Amsterdam UMC, The Netherlands).
 In 2014, she obtained her master’s degree in Clinical Neuropsychology and after that she started her PhD project.
 She has a special interest in the measurement of clinically relevant changes in Alzheimer’s disease and related dementias, and the development and validation of clinical outcome measures.
 Most of her research relates to the ‘Capturing Changes in Cognition’ (Catch-Cog) project, which is an international, longitudinal cohort study on the measurement of changes in cognition and everyday functioning in early dementia stages.
 In 2017, Roos obtained a fellowship grant from the Dutch Alzheimer’s Association to perform an off-site research fellowship in the United States of America.
 During this fellowship, she collaborated with researchers from the University of Rhode Island (Providence, RI) and Massachusetts General Hospital, Harvard Medical School (Boston, MA).
 In 2017, she joined the Non-pharmacological Interventions PIA Executive Committee as a Student Member, and she is currently has the role of General Member.
 Next to this, Roos is also a board member of the Dutch Neuropsychological Association, in which she represents Dutch PhD students who work in the field of neuropsychology.

-Steering Committee Member (Elect): Rhoda Au, PhD
+Steering Committee Member: Rhoda Au, PhD

 Rhoda Au is Professor of Anatomy & Neurobiology, Neurology and Epidemiology at Boston University Schools of Medicine and Public and is a Senior Fellow at the Institute for Health Systems Innovation and Policy at the Questrom School of Business.
 She also currently serves as Director of Neuropsychology at the Framingham Heart Study (FHS), where she has been involved in research related to cognitive aging and preclinical/clinical dementia since 1990.
 Most recently, she has integrated digital technology into the cognitive assessment process while preserving the traditional paper-pencil test experience.
 Using digital voice and digital pen to capture cognitive performance underlies her current work of determining the potential of digital cognitive biomarkers as surrogate indices to more expensive and invasive fluid and imaging biomarkers.
 She has also been facilitating the development of a multi-sensory brain health monitoring platform that is customizable, flexibly responsive to the rapidly changing technology landscape and technology agnostic, and scalable.
 Her objectives include transitioning the platform from reliance on active engagement/high friction technologies to minimal engagement/low friction ones.
 She is also actively involved in developing broad based data sharing resources to accelerate data science/AI driven discovery of digital biomarkers and novel disease pathways and treatment solutions.
 Dr. Au is building multi-sector ecosystems to enable strategies for chronic disease prevention generally and optimizing brain health specifically and to move the primary focus of health technologies from precision AD medicine to a broader emphasis on precision brain health.

-Steering Committee Member (Elect): Ratnavalli Ellajosyula, MD, DM
+Steering Committee Member: Ratnavalli Ellajosyula, MD, DM

 Dr. Ratnavalli Ellajosyula is a Consultant Neurologist & Specialist in Cognitive Neurology.
 She did her medical and neurology training from reputed medical schools in New Delhi.
 She was faculty at the prestigious National Institute of Mental Health & Neurosciences (NIMHANS), Bangalore for 11 years.
 Subsequently she was the head of department of Neurology at Manipal Hospital, Bangalore where she also initiated the postgraduate training in Neurology.
 She is the recipient of a Commonwealth Fellowship and did a fellowship in Cognitive and Behavioural Neurology at University of Cambridge, UK under Prof. John Hodges.
 She was a research fellow at the University of Chapel hill, North Carolina, USA in 2005.